Knightjames0/BackupFiles/README.md

 # BackupFiles V1.1.2

+Simple command line tool for backing up data to external or local stoarge.
+While maintaing a local list up path for future backups.

 List of Commands

-add [file...] - add file paths or directory paths to backup.
+add [file...] - Adds file paths or directory paths to backup.
 For file paths with spaces inclose with ("").

-remove [file...] - remove file paths or directory paths from backup.
+remove [file...] - Removes file paths or directory paths from backup.
 For file paths with spaces inclose with ("").

-list - provides a list paths added
+list - Provides a list paths added

 Backup [file] - Creates one of all the files add at a inputed location and must have a destination file path.

-backup -n [file] [file...] -Creates one of all the files add the inputed location and copies only ones that don't exist in other backups.
+backup -n [file] [file...] - Creates one of all the files add the inputed location and copies only ones that don't exist in other backups.

-version - Display Version.
+version - Displays Version number.